robseb/rsyocto/doc/guides/6_newFPGAconf.md

     ````bash
     sudo python makersYoctoSDImage.py
     ````
-13. The script will be ask for a **version Number** and will wait for user changes
+13. The script will ask for a **version Number** and will wait for user changes
 14. Now it is possible to **pre-install files to the image** by adding the files to:

   |  **Folder name** | **Kind** | **Location on the rootfs**